-The BlackBerry Priv comes sporting a dual-curved all-touch 5.4-inch screen with a resolution of 2650 x 1440 pixels, bringing display density to 540 pixel-per-inch, 16:9 aspect ratio, and 34-bit color depth.
+The BlackBerry Priv is a dual-curved edge phone sporting a 5.4-inch screen with a resolution of 2650 x 1440 pixels, bringing display density to 540 pixel-per-inch, 16:9 aspect ratio, and 34-bit color depth.
 Beside the touch-enabled display, there’s another slide out touch-enabled physical button, looks like none can feel a BlackBerry handset without its classic physical keyboard.

 Priv runs on the 64-bit hexa-core Qualcomm Snapdragon 808 processor, backed by Adreno 418 graphics processor, 3GB of RAM and 32GB of internal storage.
 The memory of the Priv is expandable by up to 2 TB, so there will be no “not enough storage” issues with this high-end phone.
 And what makes it special is the Android 5.1 Lollipop operating system where the phone runs.
 (BlackBerry Priv is scheduled to get updated to the Android 6.0 Marshmallow in the next year).